 However, this is not a very likely scenario.
 If you know that your oven works as intended, you should be able to follow a recipe and do what you’re supposed to.

 Determining whether a meatloaf is done or not won’t be too hard overall.
 The most reliable way to get this done is to have an instant-read thermometer on hand.

 You can simply poke the thermometer into the meatloaf to test its internal temperature.
-If the meatloaf has reached 160 degrees Fahrenheit, then you’ll know that it’s done.
+If it has reached 160 degrees Fahrenheit, you’ll know that it’s done.

 You could check the condition of the meatloaf using your fingers as well.
 Just be careful not to burn yourself.

 Finally, you can easily just try your best to follow the recipe that you’ve been given.
 If you prepare a meatloaf properly, it should turn out fine when you cook it for the recommended amount of time.